-▶ If the engine was started in the start position ▲: Press down trigger lockout (2) and the pull the throttle trigger (3) at the same time - the Master Control lever (4) moves to the run position I and the engine settles down to idling speed.
+Press down trigger lockout and the blip the throttle trigger (2) - the Master Control lever (1) moves to the run position (I) and the engine settles down to idling speed

-► Pull the hand guard back towards the front handle.
+Pull the hand guard back towards the front handle.

 The chain brake is now disengaged - your saw is ready for operation.